Regular SDK

 Ad Choices Compliance

-Outbrain serves recommendations from demand partners that requires Ad Choices icon. as part of the recommendation creative, in order to maximize revenues for the publisher.
-In order to support more advertising demand – paid recommendations must be compliant with Ad Choices T&C.
+Outbrain serves recommendations from demand partners that requires Ad Choices icon as part of the recommendation creative in order to maximize revenues for the publisher.
+In order to support more advertising demand paid recommendations must be compliant with the Ad Choices T&C.

 Step 1 – Edit The XML Layout Of The Recommendation ImageView